Service Level Agreement

 SLA vs SLO

 My monetization strategy is to give away most content for free.
-However, these posts take anywhere from a few hours to days to draft, edit, rethink, illustrate, and publish.
+These posts take anywhere from a few hours to a few days to draft, edit, research, illustrate, and publish.
 I pull these hours from my private time, vacation days and weekends.
-You can support me by sparing a few bucks for a paid subscription.
-As a bonus you get access to my WIP book Reliability Engineering Mindset.
-Right now, you can get 20% off via this link.
+The simplest way to support this work is to like, subscribe and share it.
+If you really want to support me lifting our community, you can consider a paid subscription.
+If you want to save money, you can get 20% off via this link.
+As a token of appreciation, subscribers get full access to the Pro-Tips sections and my online book Reliability Engineering Mindset.
+Your contribution also funds my open-source products like Service Level Calculator.
+You can also invite your friends to gain free access.

 Hej!